thomasabishop/eolas/Electronics/Physics_of_electricity/Voltage.md

 > It is important to realise that in this process energy is not 'created', rather there is a transfer of energy from one form to another.
 The force applied to generate the current is energy in one form that is converted to another form: electrical current.

+## Distinguishing _voltage_ from _electric field_

+It can be confusing that two different symbols often seemed to be used interchangeably when talking about voltage: $V$ and $E$.
+However, while they broadly point to the same phenomenon there is a difference in emphasis.

+- $V$ stands for volts or voltage conceived purely in terms of the difference in potential between two points: the positive and negative terminals
+- $E$ stands for electric field.
+This is the field that surround each electric charge and exerts force on all other charges in the field, attracting or repelling them.
+So it is more the physical process that the volatage represents rather than the numerical representation of the potential between the terminals.

 ## Voltage sources

 The following are the main sources of voltage: